Br0k350n/Carvana-Bot/README.md

     ```
 **Congratulations** You have successfully installed the Carvana Discord Bot!
 The commands for this bot will automatically be available to anyone with the role of "admin" or "tester".
 ## Commands
-  - **/giveimport(discord_id, cid, import_id, <cp>)**
+  - **/giveimport(cid, import_id, cp?)**
-  - discord_id: The ID of any given Discord User (it looks like this: "1202387754470604821")
     - cid: The ID given to players as they fly in to the city, commonly known in FiveM as your "lucky number".
-    - import_id: The ID of the vehicle being given.
+    - import_id: The spawnid of the vehicle being given.
     - cp(custom plate): an optional parameter for making a custom license plate.
     - This will not only be added to the database in "players_vehicles", but will also be tracked in your googlesheet.

-- **/addimport(import_name, import_id) (coming soon)**
-  - add your import to a googlesheet
-  - add your import to a database
+On top of this, the processed orders will go into the "processed_orders" table of the "imported_vehicles" database.

+- **/addimport(import_id, import_name, import_make, import_cat)**
+  - import_id: The spawnid you set for the new vehicle.
-  - import_name: name of the new vehicle
+  - import_name: The name you set for the new vehicle.
-  - import_id: id used to spawn the vehicle
+  - import_make: The "brand" of your new vehicle.
+  - This new vehicle will be added into the "vehicles.lua" as well as the "vehicles" table in the "imported_vehicles" database.

 ## Thank You For Reading!